muratk3n/thirdwave/en/tweets/2020/week19c.md

 for something light, rechargable, and durable 4 some time...
-Went through many, one hi-tech prod sold as "chargable by sunlight" was totally not (inno funded by the Clinton Foundation, it figures), and two more weirdo gismos later, it's the Fenix
+Went through many, one hi-tech prod sold as "chargable by sunlight" was totally not (inno funded by the Clinton Foundation, it figures), and two more weirdo gismos later, this looks good.

 <img width="140" src="https://media.knivesandtools.com/Exact675x450/21628/fecl20r-o$01-fenix-fecl20r-o-01.jpg"/>